argodev/studies/ot_survey/OT_Class_13_Manuscript.md

 ## Context

 Like Samuel and Kings, first and second Chronicles were originally one book, and that’s how we’ll treat them today.
 The Hebrew name for the book translates to “the events of the days” -- it’s a historical record.
 One of the early church fathers, Jerome, called it the “chronicle” of Judah’s history when he translated the Bible into Latin, and title stuck.
 We don’t know who the actual chronicler was who assembled this book.
-Some suggest Ezra, the priest we’ll study next week.
+Some suggest Ezra, the priest we’ll study in just a few minutes week.

 Regardless of who the author was, the historical context of when he wrote helps us understand why he wrote.
 To get a sense of this context, let’s turn to 1 Chron.
 9:1-2, starting in the second half of verse 1: